-- A certified or licensed educator familiar with the student, typically the student's teacher, who has completed the required MSAA Test Administration Training and the end-of-module quizzes, and has passed the final quiz with at least an 80%, can administer the Test. - A long-term substitute who is a certified and licensed educator, has completed the required MSAA Test Administration Training and end-of-module quizzes, and has passed the final quiz with at least an 80%, can administer the Test. - Some MSAA partners have additional policies regarding who can administer the Test and who can assist the TA.
-Please use the website/email links on page 1 (State MSAA Coordinators) to learn about any additional policies in your state regarding who can be involved with administering the Test.
+- A certified or licensed educator familiar with the student (typically the student's teacher) who has completed the required MSAA Test Administration Training and end-of-module quizzes, and has passed the final quiz with at least an 80%, can administer the test. - A long-term substitute who is a certified and licensed educator, has completed the required MSAA Test Administration Training and end-of-module quizzes, and has passed the final quiz with at least an 80%, can administer the test. - Some MSAA partners have additional policies regarding who can administer the test and who can assist the TA.
+Please use the website/email links on page 1 (State MSAA Coordinators) to learn about any additional policies in your state regarding who can be involved with administering the test.

-What Are the Training Requirements for Test Administrators?
+What Are the Training Requirements for TAs?